Calgary traffic court

 Inside the city, Glenmore Trail, 16 Avenue NE, and Macleod Trail are the corridors that produce the bulk of in-person moving violations.
 Red light and intersection safety device tickets cluster around the major arterial intersections — and remain a frequent driver of the “I was already in the intersection” dispute, which turns on the timing on the image rather than the driver's recollection.

 For Calgary-area commercial drivers, the Highway 1 / Highway 2 interchange traffic and the QE2 north corridor produce a steady flow of weight, log book, and HOS files.
 CVOR exposure is the larger picture on those — the ticket dollar amount is rarely the part that matters most.
+The Highway 22X and Stoney Trail truck routes through Calgary's southeast and northeast industrial areas — including Foothills and the Dufferin / Glenmore industrial corridors — generate their own steady share of CVSA inspection tickets.

 No obligation